Updated November 2017

 Our top scorers in this category were, thus, made of lighter materials, measured in ounces per liter of volume.
 The Gregory Compass 30

-shared the highest score of 8 out of 10 with the Cotopaxi Nazca 24 and the Kelty Redwing 44
+shared the highest score of 8 out of 10 with the Cotopaxi Nazca 24, the Eagle Creek Universal Traveler Backpack RFID

 .
-These three have very different volumes, though it is important to note that the lightest bag overall was the 30-liter Compass, not the Nazca, though it was our smallest pack at only 24 liters.
+These four have very different volumes, though it is important to note that the lightest bag overall was the 35-liter Eagle Creek, not the Nazca, though it was our smallest pack at only 24 liters.

 A well-chosen travel backpack will be a reliable companion on your next adventure, wherever that may take you.